PeerDiego/silent-test-script/intune/readme.md

 # Instructions

-You will need to download and use your work or school credentials to open the PDF.
+Download the PDF and use your work or school credentials to access the content.

 Or use the [guidance in markdown format](./guidance.md).

-{% include guidance.md %}